codio/site/source/legal/faqs.html.markdown

 Yes, there will.
 One account can pay for other users' subscriptions.

 ### <a id="golive"></a>When will Codio start charging?
-We expect to start charging some time around August 2013.
+We expect to start charging around the beginning of September, 2013.

+### <a id="lockin"></a>Is there any risk of Vendor lock-in?
+Beside a substantial risk of emotional lock-in, there is no technical lock-in.
+Any project that you build with Codio can be either exported as a ZIP file or pushed to Github directly from Codio such that you can then import that project into another environment and continue working on it.

 ### <a id="limitations"></a>Are there usage limitations?
 There are, although they are not very onerous.
-Click here to read the Acceptable Usage Policy.
+Click here to read the [Acceptable Usage Policy](/legal/aup).